The Panthers and Irish meet this Saturday at Heinz Field.

 Prior to his 1997 Pitt appointment, he served three years as the director of football operations at Boston College (1994-96), where he handled all the administrative duties for the football program, including overseeing the travel arrangements and organizing BC's youth camps.
 During his tenure, the Eagles captured the 1994 Aloha Bowl and participated in the 1995 Kickoff Classic.

 Before Boston College, LaSala spent four years at Temple in administration (1990-93) and ultimately was elevated to assistant athletic director.
 He initially joined Temple as a graduate assistant in 1988 and then returned to the Owls' football staff in 1990 as the administrative assistant.

 LaSala graduated from West Virginia in 1988 with a bachelor's degree in accounting.
 He earned his master's degree in sports administration from Temple in 1991.

-LaSala and his wife Dana have one son, Anthony.
+LaSala and his wife, Dana, have a son, Anthony.

 |BORN||January 7, 1966|